 This semi-soft goat cheese is available worldwide.
 It is white, fresh, and has a tangy flavor.

-To add a mild flavor, you can crumble the Montrachet cheese on your pizza toppings.
+You can crumble the Montrachet cheese on your pizza toppings to add a mild flavor.

 - Mozzarella (Low-Moisture)

-The king of classic pizza, Low moisture mozzarella is the commonly used cheese for pizza.
+The king of classic pizza, Low moisture mozzarella is the most commonly used cheese for pizza.

 We can categorize the cheese as semi-hard cheese because it has a moisture content lower than 52%, making it easy to melt.